 Expatriates from continental Europe often start their life in Zurich by arriving in the center of town, at the central station.
-Zurich has various international train connections to Austria, France, Germany, Hungary, Italy, the Netherlands, Spain, and Southeast Europe.
+Zurich has various international train connections to Austria, France, Germany, Hungary, Italy, the Netherlands, Southeast Europe, and some other destinations.
 Moreover, the central station is an important stop for local commuter trains.

 Zurich’s public transport network (the ZVV) includes suburban trains (S-Bahn), buses, especially in rural areas, and trams in Zurich City.
 If you intend to frequently use public transportation while living in Zurich, purchase a personalized monthly ticket.
 For daily passengers, this is the cheapest option and the easiest way of navigating various fare zones.
 Also, if you possess such a personalized ticket, you don’t have to worry about forgetting to validate your ticket.
 Otherwise, you may have to pay a fine of CHF 90 on the spot!

 If you prefer to drive your own car when living in Zurich, you need to exchange your foreign driver’s license for a Swiss permit within one year.
 As the paperwork might take a while, make sure to start this process early on.